KaiTheRedNinja/Jumbleum/Notes.docc/English/Topics/Writing/Expository Writing.md

         - Link (why your idea matters to the topic)
 3. Conclusion

-See <doc:Assertion:#Writing-Paragraphs> for more information about Elevantion and Link, because its very similar to the BSA (because, so, as a result) method that SS uses
+See <doc:Assertion#Writing-Paragraphs> for more information about Elevantion and Link, because its very similar to the BSA (because, so, as a result) method that SS uses

 When analysing the question, read the essay prompt twice before identifying: